johnmiddleton12/cc_builder/README.md

 file.write(text)
 file.close()
 ```
-4. Put the `.nbt` in the data folder and update the path in `main.py`
+4. Put the `.nbt` structure file in the data folder and update the path to it in `main.py`
 5. Run `python3 main.py`
 6. Run the previously created program in-game to download `build.lua` to the turtle.
 7. Set up the turtle as shown - arrow shows direction of turtle: